gtbauke/gtbauke/README.md

 ### Hello There 👋

 ### My name is Gustavo Teodoro Bauke
-I am 18 years old, I love programming and I always trying to learn something new!
+I am 19 years old, I love programming and I always trying to learn something new!
 Passionate by Web development (both front and backend), by Mobile development and by Compilers and Interpreters.
-Javascript and C# ❤
+TypeScript, C# and Rust ❤

 ### What am I currently studying?:
 <p align="left">